jibb-open/scripts/camera-ipsa/README.md

-# Camera IPSA
+# Camera Capture Script

-A Node.js application for capturing frames from a webcam at regular intervals and processing them with JIBB's AI.
+This script allows you to capture frames from your webcam and send them to IPSA for AI processing.
+The frames are captured at intervals of 1 second.

 ## Description